 What Are the Types of Bourbon Whiskey?

-Some distillers are more adventurous with their mash bills than others.
-You will have mash bills that include four grains (corn, wheat, rye, and barley), five grains, or other grains like amaranth, malted grains, triticale, rice, oat, millet, or sorghum.
-The other types of bourbons would fall into a categories we’ll discuss below — straight bourbon whiskey and bottled in bond.
+Some distillers are more adventurous with their mashbills than others.
+You will have mashbills that include four grains (corn, wheat, rye, and barley), five grains, or other grains like amaranth, malted grains, triticale, rice, oat, millet, or sorghum.
+The other types of bourbons would fall into categories we’ll discuss below — straight bourbon whiskey and bottled in bond.

 What does bottled in bond mean?

-Bottled in Bond Act of 1897 was one of the first consumer protections laws and was passed in response to adulterated bourbon whiskey that was in some worst case scenarios killing people.
+Bottled in Bond Act of 1897 was one of the first consumer protection laws and was passed in response to adulterated bourbon whiskey that was in some worst-case scenarios killing people.
 As with many government regulations, distilleries who sought this designation for their spirits received a tax incentive.
-Having the bottled in bond tax strip was a badge of trust in the eyes of consumer.
+Having the bottled in bond tax strip was a badge of trust in the eyes of consumers.

 Here’s the gist.
 The spirit must be: